kellyjonbrazil/jc/docs/parsers/cef.md

 jc - JSON Convert CEF string parser

 This parser conforms to the Microfocus Arcsight CEF specification.
-If you require special handling for your CEF input, you can copy this parser code to the `jc` pluggin directory for your system and modify it to suit your needs.

 This parser will accept a single CEF string or multiple CEF string lines.
 Any text before "CEF" will be ignored.
 Syslog and CEF escaped characters